vivek-booshan/rcsb/README.md

 Currently only the data api has been implemented (ie find thing given query).

 ## TODO
-- remove "String!" hardcode and handle proper rcsb query inputs
+- implement search api (in process of merge)
-- implement search api
+- implement batch processing

 ## Installation